 Generative Research allowed us to gain a better understanding of how people perceive the environment and environmentally sustainable behaviors.

-We held a participatory workshop and asked our users to:
+We held a participatory workshop for 12 users and asked them to:

-- Create two personas, one that helps the environment and one that doesn’t care
+- create multiple personas, with one that helps the environment and one that doesn’t care

-- Come up with a ‘magic device’ that one or both of the personas could use to improve the environment around them
+- create a ‘magic device’ that the personas could use to improve the environment around them

 We also held a diary study where participants were asked to take two daily photos of what the environment meant to them.